-After being in Tibet
+Travelling in Tibet

-(2) When you move on the plateau, you should slow down your pace and rest properly, or you may feel quite tired.
+When you move on the plateau, you should slow down your pace and rest properly, or you may feel quite tired.
 At the same time, you should also drink more water as the climate on the plateau is rather dry.

 (3) Be Careful with Dramatic Temperature Change